PURPOSE OF MODEL

 o Borrowings – 3 facilities

-– Business Name, currency, starting projection period are fully customisable;
+– Business Name, currency, starting projection period are fully customizable;

-– Revenue, cost, fixed asset and borrowings descriptions are fully customisable;
+– Revenue, cost, fixed asset, and borrowings descriptions are fully customizable;

 – The model included an integrated discounted cash flow valuation using the projected cash flow outputs;

-– The model includes a checks dashboard which summarises all the checks included in the various tabs making it easier to identify any errors.
+– The model includes a checks dashboard that summarises all the checks included in the various tabs making it easier to identify any errors.

-We are a small team of financial modelling professionals with experience working in big 4 business modelling teams and strong experience supporting businesses with their financial planning and decision support needs.
-Our aim is to provide robust and easy-to-use tools that follow good practice financial modelling guidelines and assist individuals and businesses with common financial planning and analysis processes.
+We are a small team of financial modeling professionals with experience working in big 4 business modeling teams and strong experience supporting businesses with their financial planning and decision support needs.
+Our aim is to provide robust and easy-to-use tools that follow good practice financial modeling guidelines and assist individuals and businesses with common financial planning and analysis processes.